lilika67/Deep-Q-learning-atari-/README.md

 ---

 ##  Agent Demo

-> *Include a video here demonstrating your agent playing the game, e.g., as a linked MP4 or GIF.*

 - **Video Link**: [[Watch Agent Play Atari Game](https://youtu.be/ibV23DYnSFk)](#)
 - **Script**: `play.py` uses the trained policy with `GreedyQPolicy` to render the agent’s real-time performance.